 Project management is a highly sought after skill.
 Failing to find the right project manager, or deciding to try your luck without one, could spell disaster for your project.

-From IT to Infrastructure, every industry employs project managers to oversee every step in the process.
+From IT to infrastructure, every industry employs project managers to oversee every step in the process.
 A good project manager will be so unintrusive that you might not even know what they do.
-In fact, the best project managers are busy working away in the background on project planning ensuring the people in charge of delivering the project can focus on doing their best work.
+In fact, the best project managers are busy working away in the background on project planning ensuring the people in charge of delivering the project can focus on being effective and doing their best work.

 Project planning and control is a key part of the project management lifecycle.
 For people on the outside, this might seem like superfluous tasks that could easily be skipped.
 However, these background processes are often the driving forces that allow projects to be delivered on time and on budget.
 Here are 3 steps for effective project planning and control that you need to know.

 A project cannot function without goals.
 These are what keep the individual workers on track and ensure that the project is always moving forward.
 Goals might include things like milestone events, budgets and timescales.
 By clearly defining what needs to be done, who should do it, when it should be finished and how much it should cost, you have a framework for delivery.

 The project manager’s role is to ensure that everyone knows what needs to be done and when it needs to be completed.
 If things fall behind, it is down to the project manager to move resources around to ensure things get back on track.
 Once you know what your goals are, you can create a project map that will outline every step in the process.
 If you anticipate teething problems at any stage in the project delivery, it’s worth adding a time buffer to help keep things on track.
 At worst, you’ll deliver on time and at best you’ll be ahead of schedule.